• Media Psykhe

 Chapters 8 thru 17

 It’s so impossible for me to explain how much I love these books.
 Melissa writes so beautifully and she is one of a handful of authors I have experienced whose words create the closest to “pictures” that an aphant like me could have in their mind.
 Moira though … I mean come on … she is SO, SO good at what she does.
 Her performance is incredible.
-The life she gives … it’s just unbeliveable.
+The life she gives … it’s just unbelievable.
 Every laugh, every sigh, every line read is amazing.

 Something very few narrators do are those incidental reads that give indication of movement or mood or action, but Moira is such a master of them.
-Maybe this comes from her experience in video games which have a lot of those kinds of reqirements for voicework.
+Maybe this comes from her experience in video games which have a lot of those kinds of requirements for voicework.
 I don’t know what the literal term is for what I’m talking about here, but what I mean is like when a character is, for example, taking a bite of a sandwich and the narrator reads the line as if their mouth is full even if it doesn’t say specifically in the text that that is happening.
 Another example is if a character is running or being chased and they’re speaking while running, the narrator is breathless while delivering the lines.

 Many narrators, especially the ones who are not actors by trade, tend to just “read lines” – Oh that’s hilarious, Bob said chuckling – versus doing actual “line reads” which would require you to actually chuckle while saying Oh that’s hilarious.
 That is the difference between straight narration and narration with performance to me.
-Sounding strained while reading a line when the character is supposed to be picking up a heavy box or sounding sleepy or yawning when the character is just waking up … even though it doesn’t explicity say in the text – “she said while yawning”.
+Sounding strained while reading a line when the character is supposed to be picking up a heavy box or sounding sleepy or yawning when the character is just waking up … even though it doesn’t explicitly say in the text – “she said while yawning”.
 The narrator is understanding the action and giving life to the lines in accordance to the action, not just reading what it says on the page.
 Actors narrating books is a whole different world sometimes from narrators who are just telling you what the words are.

-I think the more experience the narrator has with performance – especially theater actors, those who have worked on videogames, and just those with a certain comfortability being on the mic and knowing how to create mood and feel with their voice – the better the audiobooks tend to be.
+I think the more experience the narrator has with performance – especially theater actors, those who have worked on videogames, and just those with a certain comfort being on the mic and knowing how to create mood and feel with their voice – the better the audiobooks tend to be.
 It’s not always the case though … there are some actors who narrate terribly.
 They are great on screen but that does not translate to how they read books.
 They are terrible readers sometimes because it’s so different from acting and they just don’t know how to translate acting through the mic.

 Moira brings the entire book to life; she makes you FEEL the words, not just HEAR them.
 She reads prose well – giving the scene mood, tension, excitement or whatever through how she reads – and also gives life to dialogue and action DURING dialogue.
 Audiobooks performed by Moira Quirk are an ENTIRE experience.